vishvajitjambuti/Odoo_Modul_Test/readme.md

-![Kanban View for the user progress](./images/test2.png) *kanban View for the user Selection progress bar*
+![Kanban View for the user progress](./images/test2.png) *Kanban View for the user Selection progress bar*